Tested in a three-cat house Updated April 2026

 Why this site exists

-Most of what I found searching for cat hair products fell into two camps.
-Either it was a list of fifteen things written by someone who had clearly opened a press kit and not much else, or it was a single 5-star review that read like a paid post.
-I wanted something else: a small site about one specific problem, with verdicts that change when the products do, and notes dated so you can see how long I actually used the thing.
+Most of what came up when I searched for cat hair products fell into two camps.
+Either a 15-item listicle written by someone who'd clearly opened a press kit and not much else, or a single 5-star review that read like a paid post.
+I wanted something different.
+A small site about one specific problem, written by one person, with reviews dated so you can see how long I've actually used the thing.

 Every product on this site was bought at retail.
 Nothing here is sent by a brand in exchange for coverage.
 Affiliate links never change a verdict.
 If something is bad, I say so.
 If something earned a spot, I tell you why and how long it took.
 The point is to save you the testing.